http://www.all4all.org//media/2002/09//307.pdf

 Colofon

-E-mail: pgaredactieatsquat.net
+E-mail: pgaredactiesquat.net

-This paper is published three times during the conference; on Monday, Tuesday and Wednesday.
+Digital version on the PGA-forum: http://www.all4all.org/en/This paper is published three times during the conference; on Monday, Tuesday and Wednesday.
 The editorial office is located at Boerhaavelaan and is opened daily from 15:00-18:00 and 20:00-23:00.
 The paper contains minutes of workshops and discussions, short articles and announcements.
-Readable material for the paper can be sent to us through e-mail at pgaredactieatsquat.net or published at the PGA-forum at http://www.all4all.org/en/ We will use abstracts of articles published on this forum for the paper.
+Readable material for the paper can be sent to us through e-mail at pgaredactiesquat.net or published at the PGA-forum at http://www.all4all.org/en/ We will use abstracts of articles published on this forum for the paper.

 Minutes

 We recommend people taking notes to make a short, readable version of the meeting/discussion/ presentation.
 It should, without our editing, be ready for publishing on the pga-forum.
-Please send them to pgaredactieatsquat.net and publish them yourself on the PGA-FORUM.
+Please send them to pgaredactiesquat.net and publish them yourself on the PGA-FORUM.
 For some meetings there is still a need to make minutes.
 People that are interested can go to the infopoint.

 Workshops